For how long may a student pause a test form?

 More information can be found in this Quick Guide.

 Do you have to take both segments of the Interim ELA?

-For Interim ELA Assessments: both Segments 1 and 2 must be completed and the student submits their test at the end of Segment 2.
-After Segment 2 is submitted you will see the student’s score.
+For Interim ELA Assessments, both Segments 1 and 2 must be completed.
+Students should submits their test at the end of Segment 2.
+When Segment 2 is submitted, test administrators and teachers to whom the student is rostered will see the student’s score.
 Segment 2 is the writing portion of the test.
 This is only the case for Interim ELA Assessments.
 View this Quick Guide for more information.

-If your district uses Interim Reading Assessments, there is no writing portion included, so there is only one segment in the test.
+If your district uses Interim Reading Assessments, there is no writing portion included and only one segment in the test.
 Writing can be assessed using a Checkpoint Writing test.

-Checkpoint writing assessments are separate from other ELA topics and will be scored by themselves.
+Checkpoint writing assessments are separate from other ELA topics and are scored independently.